Boston Childrens Hospital Adol Substance Use and Addiction Program

 Boston Childrens Hospital Adol Substance Use and Addiction Program - Boston, MA

 Boston Childrens Hospital Adol Substance Use And Addiction Program is an addiction treatment center located at 300 Longwood Avenue, Fegan 10 in the 02115 zip code in Boston, MA.
 It is operated by a private non-profit organization.
-Boston Childrens Hospital Adol Substance Use And Addiction Program provides administers naltrexone, buprenorphine maintenance and suboxone prescription.
-Some of the treatment approaches used by Boston Childrens Hospital Adol Substance Use And Addiction Program include motivational interviewing, cognitive behavioral therapy and trauma counseling.
-Boston Childrens Hospital Adol Substance Use And Addiction Program provides outpatient methadone/buprenorphine/naltrexone treatment, regular outpatient heroin treatment and outpatient heroin rehab.
-It also provides residential heroin use treatment and inpatient dual diagnosis treatment.
+Boston Childrens Hospital Adol Substance Use And Addiction Program provides prescribes suboxone, buprenorphine maintenance and administers naltrexone.
+Some of the treatment approaches used by Boston Childrens Hospital Adol Substance Use And Addiction Program include relapse prevention, motivational incentives and brief intervention.
+Boston Childrens Hospital Adol Substance Use And Addiction Program provides outpatient methadone/buprenorphine/naltrexone treatment, regular outpatient heroin treatment and outpatient heroin rehabilitation.
+It also provides residential treatment for heroin use and inpatient treatment for heroin addiction and mental health diagnosis.

 Address: 300 Longwood Avenue, Fegan 10, Boston, MA 02115